Skip to main content

 ontology_path = os.path.join(

-os.path.dirname(os.path.abspath(__file__)),
+os.path.dirname(os.path.abspath(__file__)), "ontology_input_example/basic_ontology.owl"

 )

-from cognee.api.v1.search import SearchType
+from cognee.modules.ontology.ontology_config import Config

 )